Sleeve Notes

 variations could be played on it.
 These do not relate to the type

-of variations which occur in
+of variations which occur in the classical music tradition.

-the classical music tradition.
-The variations explore the possibilities
+The variations explore the possibilities of decorating the main

-of decorating the main notes of the melody with progressively more
+notes of the melody with progressively more complicated grace notes

-rhythmically altered as a dance tune.
+as a dance tune.
 The theme is finally re-stated.

 New Recording

-ALISON KINNAIRD has made three records which draw on her historical
+three records which draw on her historical research into the Scottish

-research into the Scottish harp, her deep knowledge of traditional
+harp, her deep knowledge of traditional music and her insight into

-music and her insight into the expressive nature of the instrument.
+the expressive nature of the instrument.
+These records were the

-These records were the first to explore the clarsach as a solo
+first to explore the clarsach as a solo instrument.
+They were received

-much of the basis for a growing appreciation of Scottish harp music.
+appreciation of Scottish harp music.

-The music has been arranged
+The music has been arranged in a style

 'That neither talents nor ingenuity can render such Accompaniments